Deodorants and Antiperspirants

 Apocrine sweat glands, on the other hand, are mostly limited to the axillae (armpits) and perineal area (the part between the anus and penis/vagina in humans).
 They have zero to do with cooling in humans but are the only effective sweat glands in hoofed animals.
 Are these smelly parts a vestigial link to our smelly ape ancestors?

 Below is a picture showing the location of these smelly sweat pores:

 Antiperspirants use aluminum or zirconium to block the pores.
 Somehow, that must interfere with our biochemistry, but the boffins remain taciturn.
 It's UNNATURAL to do that.

 Mainstream off-the-shelf mass-produced sprays with volatile hydrocarbons mixed with bits of aluminum or zirconium, work for several hours.Mainstream deodorants use a chemical called Triclosan:

 Triclosan stops bacteria from growing so is used as a biocide in personal care products such as deodorants, soaps and shower gels.
 Triclosan is (2,4,4'-trichloro-2'-hydroxydiphenyl ether), a non-ionic, broad spectrum, antimicrobial agent that, because of its 'favorable' safety profile, has been incorporated into many personal care products such as deodorant soaps, underarm deodorants, shower gels, and handwashes.

-After the Covid money-making scam by the health industry, do you still TRUST their products?
+After the Covid money-making scam by the health industry, do you still TRUST its products?